SmartWashingMachine/Mango/README.md

 ;)

 # Thanks to...

+[Towards Fully Automated Manga Translation](https://arxiv.org/abs/2012.14271) - Used their dataset for some quick evaluation tests, including the image shown above.

 [Helsinki NLP](https://huggingface.co/Helsinki-NLP) - For their awesome tools, datasets, and models that they've made publicly available.
 Mainly used [OpenSubtitles](http://www.opensubtitles.org/)